·

 What makes a clothing fabric ‘sustainable’?

-So, things aren’t black and white, and while sustainable fashion brands have both pros & cons, understanding the overall impact of a fabric’s production process is essential to determine its sustainability.
+So, things aren’t black and white, and even sustainable fashion brands can have pros and cons.
+But what really matters is looking at the overall impact of a fabric’s production and the company behind it to understand how sustainable it actually is.

 Benefits: Organic cotton is soft, breathable, and hypoallergenic, making it ideal for sensitive skin.
 It supports biodiversity and promotes healthier ecosystems by avoiding harmful chemicals and promoting natural farming methods.